diemartinez7/shopping-list-app/README.md

 ## :dart:	Goals

-The project allows yo adding items to a list, adding a priority to it and cross off the finished ones.
+The project allows you adding items to a list, adding a priority to it and cross off the finished ones.

 <a href="https://ibb.co/rcJTK7z"><img src="https://i.ibb.co/WP1qNxM/Untitled.png" alt="Untitled" border="0"></a>